Iraq Warns Of Possible Israeli Attacks In Letters To UN

 Date

-(MENAFN- IANS) Baghdad, Nov 23 (IANS) The Iraqi Foreign Ministry said Saturday that it had sent official letters to the UN Security Council, the UN Secretary-General, the Arab League, and the Organisation of Islamic Cooperation over Israel's possible attacks on Iraq.
+BAGHDAD, Nov 24 (NNN-NINA) – The Iraqi Foreign Ministry, said yesterday that, it had sent official letters to the UN Security Council, the UN Secretary-General, the Arab League, and the Organisation of Islamic Cooperation over Israel's possible attacks on Iraq.

-Iraq's letters came in response to an Israeli complaint to the UN Security Council against Iran-backed militias in Iraq carrying out attacks on Israel, which holds Baghdad responsible for the attacks.
+Iraq's letters came, in response to an Israeli complaint to the UN Security Council, against Iran-backed militias in Iraq, carrying out attacks on Israel, which holds Baghdad responsible.

-A statement by the ministry said that the Israeli complaint to the UN Security Council "is part of a systematic policy to create allegations and pretexts to expand the scope of conflict in the region", Xinhua news agency reported.
+A statement by the Ministry said, the Israeli complaint to the UN“is part of a systematic policy, to create allegations and pretexts, to expand the scope of conflict in the region.”

-The Iraqi letters also stressed "Iraq's call for concerted international efforts to stop the Israeli escalation in the region and ensure respect for international laws and conventions," according to the statement.
+The Iraqi letters also stressed“Iraq's call for concerted international efforts, to stop the Israeli regime's escalation in the region, and ensure respect for international laws and conventions,” according to the statement.

-Since the outbreak of the Israeli-Palestinian conflict in the Gaza Strip on October 7, 2023, the Islamic Resistance in Iraq, an umbrella body for Iraqi Shiite militias, has repeatedly carried out drone and missile attacks on Israel.
+Since the outbreak of the Israeli-Palestinian conflict in the Gaza Strip on Oct 7, last year, the Islamic Resistance in Iraq, an umbrella body for Iraqi Shiite militias, has repeatedly carried out drone and missile attacks on the Israeli regime.– NNN-NINA

 Legal Disclaimer: